Cunning3D/Cunning3D-Dev/README.md

 - **Gemini Hackathon project**: fast iteration and validation, while still pushing toward engineering rigor and maintainable code via agent tooling.
 - **Human-written code**: the core code is authored by developers; changes are reviewed as diffs and then amplified via multi-agent collaboration.
 - **Agent-assisted development**: agent tooling is used for exploration, implementation, and cross-checking, while keeping final edits reviewable, reproducible, and traceable.
+- Usage ： "create a procedural house and run it everywhere, and then use gemini generate a texture for the house from 3d to uv."

 ## Assets (important)